Sounds in Sci-Fi cinema and television do matter. Now, why would I say that?

 Creators vs. Critics

 What I currently see is that people set unrealistic high expectations.
 Remember your first year at your first job?
-Where you expected to do everything perfectly?
-No. Were you evaluated the same way as your experienced colleagues?
+Where did you expect to do everything perfectly?
+No. Have you evaluated the same way as your experienced colleagues?
 No right?
 Then why do movie critics expect so much from new or inexperienced filmmakers?
 More than often newcomers are rated against more experienced filmmakers.
 Why?

 I have learned that critics and initial box office results are not always right.
 Some examples I can mention out of my head: “Children of Men” and “Snowpiercer”.
 Both movies didn’t do well in their initial reviews and box office results.
 Today these 2 are in the category of best sci-fi movies of all time alongside many others.